Health and Safety Guidelines

-The College has installed UV-C lighting units in our three science labs and in various theatre and dance studios.
+The College has installed UV-C lighting units throughout campus.
 These lights are installed directly into a traditional ceiling light fixture and use ultraviolet light to automatically and continually neutralize microorganisms in the air and on surfaces.
 Portable ultraviolet sterilization units will be deployed to designated areas with limited air flow and higher occupancy.

 Contact Tracing and Campus Health Ambassadors

 NYC Testing and Tracing Corps is leading the contact tracing efforts within the City.
 MMC anticipates a collaborative effort with this group to facilitate contact tracing for any confirmed cases within the MMC Community.
 However, to ensure that MMC is equipped to effectively and efficiently trace potential contacts of confirmed cases on campus, we are also training several Health Ambassadors to conduct tracing internally.
 Confidentiality will be maintained as required by federal and state law and regulations.

 Contingency Plans for Dealing with a Case on Campus

 MMC has modified its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
 Based on our experience in the spring and updated guidance from the CDC, NYS, and state and local health departments, MMC is updating its procedures for a rapid shut down of facilities and modification of operations.
 These procedures include the transition to remote operations/telework as required, integration with NYC DOHMH to facilitate contact tracing for confirmed cases, targeted COVID-19 cleaning/disinfection of impacted areas, and the dissemination of emergency communications to the community.